Locations of interest: Private event in Papatoetoe caught up in Covid scare

 A KFC restaurant in Tauranga is the latest location of interest linked to what health officials say is a probable Omicron case.

-The Ministry of Health has identified KFC Tauranga - at 449 Cameron Rd - is connected to a Covid case who was there last week on Thursday, January 20, between 5pm and 10.16pm.
+The Ministry of Health has identified KFC Tauranga - at 449 Cameron Rd - as connected to a Covid case who was there last week on Thursday, January 20, between 5pm and 10.16pm.

 "This exposure is linked to probable Omicron case.
-Self isolate, test immediately and on day five after you were exposed at this location of interest."
+Self-isolate, test immediately and on day 5 after you were exposed at this location of interest."

 Two other places of interest were released at midday - the Mitre 10 Mega store in Mt Wellington, Auckland, and the Pizza Hutt on River Rd, Flagstaff, in Hamilton.